Tyler-Johnston/Reptile-Tracker/README.md

         }

-## I should be able to sign into a user account
+### I should be able to sign into a user account

- - Url: localhost:8000/sessions
+ - URL: localhost:8000/sessions
  - Type: POST
  - email and password parameters are required
  - Body is a json.
 Ex: